skybet/skybet.github.io/_posts/2016-05-12-responsive-react-components.md

 layout:     post
 title:      Responsive React Components
 date:       2016-05-12 15:48:00
-summary:    The early spotting of technical debt within our new responsive Sky Vegas ReactJS codebase enabled the squad to implement an elegant solution to rendering components based on the current device's viewport size.
+summary:    The early spotting of technical debt within our new responsive Sky Vegas React codebase enabled the squad to implement an elegant solution to rendering components based on the current device's viewport size.
 author:     matt_kirwan
 image:      responsive-react-components_header.png
 category:   UI Engineering